yukamurata27/CSCI520-InverseKinematics/README.txt

 * Dual-quaternion skinning is more difficult to implement (requires deeper understanding of quaternion).
 * Dual-quaternion skinning can be computationally expensive.
 * Dual-quaternion skinning seems to blend rotations better, especially when it's bent.
+* Dual-quaternion skinning might cause weird rotation because q and -q are the same rotation.
+I chose the sign of the quaternions so that the scalar part (w) is always positive. (based on the professor's advice on Piazza).
+This still causes some artifacts when the rotation is irregular.
 * In conclusion,
   - Linear blend skinning is better when the change of joint location is small (small change in rotation) because it's faster.
     -> Good for games